GachaYTB/discord-custom-link-embed/README.md

-# discord-custom-link-embed
+# Welcome to discord-custom-link-embed!
-tool where when you paste the link of the website to discord it makes an custom embed
+This was made for people to create custom embeds for links.